ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 files=("$bash_doc" "$flex_doc" "$xz_doc")
 ```

-This command writes values of the variables `bash_doc`, `flex_doc` and `xz_doc` to the `files` array.
+This command writes values of variables `bash_doc`, `flex_doc` and `xz_doc` to the `files` array.
 If you change these variables after this declaration, it does not affect the array.

-When declaring an array, you can explicitly specify an index for each element.
-Do it like this:
+When declaring an array, you can specify an index for each element explicitly.
+Do it this way:
 {line-numbers: true, format: Bash}
 ```
 bash_doc="/usr/share/doc/bash/README"